drivelling-spinel/VSBCMI/HOWTO/games-howto.md

 ### Tie Fighter

-_to mention another ctpax-cheater tool_
 But what about Tie Fighter?
-Look no further, as TIEIMUSE.COM patch patches Tie Fighter CD-ROM version of IMUSE.EXE in exactly the same way thus preventing the game from entering an infinite loop.
+Look no further than [TIEIMUSE.COM](https://ludicrous-site.vercel.app/other#tie-fighter-cd-rom-midi-fix), which patches Tie Fighter CD-ROM version of IMUSE.EXE, thus preventing the game from entering an infinite loop.
+Alternatively, [an iMuse patcher](https://ctpax-cheater.losthost.org/htmldocs/trouble.htm#imusefix) is available from the same group that created Dark Forcer DeHacker.

 ### X-Wing